 Until the railway arrived in the mid-19th century, the river was an important route both for trade and for travel, as well as providing a source of power through its watermills and food in the form of fish.
 There was a flourishing trade in watercress, which was grown in beds fed by springs such as those at Batford, Castle Farm (formerly Cresswell Farm) and Lemsford.

-In 2014, the Herts and Middlesex Wildlife Trust launched the River Lea Catchment Partnership whose aim is to enable local people, landowners and statutory bodies (such as the Environment Agency and Natural England) to work together on projects that will improve the river in the interests of wildlife.
-Wheathampstead Parish Council is a member of the Partnership and is working with HMWT, other landowners and local volunteers on a number of projects.
+Supported by the Environment Agency, in 2014 the Herts and Middlesex Wildlife Trust launched the River Lea Catchment Partnership to work with local people, landowners, water companies, statutory bodies and others, to return the Lea where possible to a more natural form and quality to benefit and wildlife.
+Wheathampstead Parish Council is a member of the Partnership and is working with the River Lea Catchment Partnership and local volunteers on a number of projects in the Wheathampstead area.
 See http://www.riverleacatchment.org.uk/

 The Environment Agency carries out an annual survey of the fish stocks in the river at The Meads, measuring both their biomass and density.
 Biomass is a measure of the weight of all the fish in a given area, while density is a measure of the number of individual fish in the same area.
 In August 2014, the survey found that the biomass was high compared with other rivers in the area and had increased dramatically since 2004.
 Fish density had increased by 120% since 2013 and was the second highest ever recorded at this site, exceeded only in 2007.
 Chub and roach were the most abundant species, followed by dace and gudgeon.
 There were just a few perch.
 The report points out that the river is quite shallow and unsheltered at this point so the larger barbel were not present.
 Local anglers know that the good places for catching barbel are by the Mill Quay and in the two stretches that are owned or leased by the Verulam Angling Club at Marford Farm and at Leasey Bridge.
 Carp were also absent at The Meads though some large individuals have been caught both up and downstream.
 Grayling are also found in the river, having been re-introduced in 2012 by the Environment Agency, and also brown trout, introduced by a private fishing club further upstream in 2013.